erkstruwe/neusta-code-challenge/README.md

                     <li>During a file upload, incoming HTTP data is throttled if a downstream task (e. g. inserting into database) is slow to prevent buffers and memory size from growing.</li>
                 </ul>
             </li>
-            <li>As an example, data processing of HTTP requests is started as soon as the first chunks of data arrive at the server (while the rest of the request is still being received).</li>
+            <li>As an example, data processing of HTTP requests is started <b>as soon as the first chunks of data arrive at the server</b> (while the rest of the request is still being received).</li>
             <li>After having been processed, chunks of data do not stay in memory.
 At no time is a large request body fully held in memory.</li>
-            <li>With its very low memory usage, it can handle input files of any size, even if they exceed the system's memory.</li>
+            <li>With its very low memory usage, it can handle <b>input files of any size</b>, even if they exceed the system's memory.</li>
     </dd>
     <dt>Data model</dt>
     <dd>